j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

 ### Multi-class classification

-SVMs are intrisincally for binary problems.
+SVMs are intrinsically for binary problems.
 There are ways to reformulate multi-class problems to be solved with SVM.
 Let's assume there are 4 classes: apple, banana, cherry, dates.